 Interpretation of R-Squared

 However, it is not always the case that a high r-squared is good for the regression model.
 The quality of the statistical measure depends on many factors, such as the nature of the variables employed in the model, the units of measure of the variables, and the applied data transformation.
-Thus, sometimes, the high r-squared can indicate the problems with the regression model.
+Thus, sometimes, a high r-squared can indicate the problems with the regression model.

 A low r-squared figure is generally a bad sign for predictive models.
 However, in some cases, a good model may show a small value.

 There is no universal rule on how to incorporate the statistical measure in assessing a model.
-The context of the experiment or forecast is extremely important and in different scenarios, the insights from the metric can vary.
+The context of the experiment or forecast is extremely important, and, in different scenarios, the insights from the metric can vary.

 How to Calculate R-Squared

 SSregressionis the sum of squares due to regression (explained sum of squares)

 SStotal is the total sum of squares

 Although the names “sum of squares due to regression” and “total sum of squares” may seem confusing, the meanings of the variables are straightforward.